 Milton is regarded as one of the greatest English poets and a master of political pamphleteering.
 Forceful and idealistic, he served the Commonwealth as Latin Secretary but was arrested upon the restoration of Charles II.
-The tragic circumstances of his life - an unhappy marriage, the premature death of his second wife and his eventual blindness in 1652 are reflected in the often despairing tone of his work.
-Milton is best known for his epics, Paradise Lost (1667), Paradise Regained and Samson Agonistes (1671).
-Intense cultural interest in the nature of blindness meant that artists and writers continued to be fascinated by his experience of sight loss in the Romantic and Victorian periods.
+The tragic circumstances of his life – a difficult first marriage, the death of two wives, and his eventual blindness in 1652 – are reflected in the occasional melancholy of his work.
+Milton is best known for Paradise Lost (1667; 1674), an epic poem of Heaven, Hell, God, Satan, and angels: ‘Of things invisible to mortal sight’.
+Intense cultural interest in the nature of blindness meant that artists and writers continued to be fascinated by his experience of blindness in the Romantic and Victorian periods.

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 Test your memory by playing our matching pairs game.
 Three levels of difficulty make it fun for the whole family.

 Rearrange tiles to uncover sitters from the Gallery's Collection by playing our puzzle game.

 Answer a few lifestyle questions about the elizabethan period and discover your inner Elizabethan!